 - Whip egg whites in a clean bowl of a mixer.
-As soon as the egg whites start to gain volume, gradually add the powdered sugar.
+As soon as the egg whites start to gain volume, gradually add 2 tablespoons of powdered sugar.
 Whip them just until they are firm but still glossy and supple – when you lift the whisk, the whites should form a peak that drops just a little.

 - Sift the dry ingredients and the cocoa powder through a fairly large holed sieve into the egg whites and gently fold them in, in 2-4 additions.
 The egg whites will deflate and form a thick batter.
 Keep folding until the peak from the batter dropped into a bowl disappears in less than 30 seconds.
 Do not over mix.

 - Spoon the batter into the pastry bag and pipe 1 inch domes about 2 inches apart, by holding the pastry bag ½ inch above the baking sheet, applying gentle pressure, then releasing the pressure and quickly moving the pastry tip in a swirl motion up.